QMiNt/CodeLabs/README.md

 Here at CodeLabs, you'll be able to find various feature you are searching for.
 A designated place for all the software features That are availble on the internet .
 We provide proper description of along with the chatbot to how to use the feature.

-The feature available in V Learn .
+The feature available in Codelabs .
 <br /> ->VISUALIZE ALGORITHMS.
 <br /> ->DRAG & DROP PROGRAMMING
 <br /> ->COLLABORATIVE PROGRAMMING